classroom

 Building Competitions

 Students are placed in groups, given a bin of LEGO® bricks, and a challenge.
 Results are showcased and voted on to determine a winning team.
-Past challenges include building the tallest freestanding structure and creating the best artistic design.
+Past challenges include building the tallest freestanding structure or creating the best artistic design.

 Blind Build

-Warning: competitions can get surprisingly competitive!
+Warning: activities can get surprisingly competitive!

 Hackathons